Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: Conclusion

 \section{Conclusion}

-We have demonstrated, through explicit analysis of both NH and QI deformations of the defocussing NLS system that these two classes have distinct analytical structures.
-The former induces inhomogeneity in the NLS system, in addition to higher order differential constraints based on the order of the spectral parameter, all the while keeping the integrability of the system intact.
-The latter {\it locally} obstructs integrability, by making a subset of the charges anomalous.
-However, apart from the vanishing of the deformation parameter $\varepsilon$, the QID can return to complete integrability as a NHD when the phases of NLS amplitude and NH inhomogeneity becomes equal, and thereby space-independent.
-Moreover, both kind of deformations can asymptotically be identified, following locality of the respective moduli of NLS amplitude and NH inhomogeneity.
-This was intuitively expected, given the known recovery of integrability by QI systems for localized solutions asymptotically.
-It will be of interest to extend this approach to other integrable systems, with additional focus on specific solution domains.
+We have demonstrated, through explicit analysis for both NHD and QID of the defocussing NLS system that these two classes have distinct analytic structures.
+The NHD induces inhomogeneity in the dynamical equation in addition to higher order differential constraints at a different spectral order, thereby preserving the integrability.
+We have shown the agreement between the bi-Hamiltonian and the Lax pair methods of inducing NHD to the NLS system.
+The QID disrupts integrability {\it locally} by making a subset of the charges anomalous.
+It can return to complete integrability as a NHD when the phases of NLS solution and non-holonomic inhomogeneity satisfy at exceptional condition of non-local phase which shows them to be not gauge-equivalent.
+However, both these deformations can asymptotically be identified given the locality of the NLS solution and the NHD inhomogeneity.
+This was intuitively expected as the quasi-deformed systems are already known to regain integrability in the asymptotic limit.
+It will be of interest to extend this approach to other integrable systems, with additional focus on more general (multi-soliton) solution domains and higher-order hierarchies.